Easy Fondue Party How to Fondue, Accessories and Recipes

 Once you figure out the type of fondue party you are having and the number of people to invite, you can organize your fondue equipment and pick out your recipes.

+All three of these are served in my Rival Fondue Pots.
 Check out the picture of my last fondue party.
 You can see two of the fondue pots in use.

 For larger parties, I use a variety of other fondue pots and set them up around the house.
 I also use the table in my kitchen to set up my Rival Chocolate Fountain which is a huge hit at all parties.